Nova (radio network)

-The Nova Network is a group of five Australian radio stations owned wholly or in part by Nova Entertainment.
-The Perth station is a joint venture between Nova Entertainment and ARN.
+The Nova Network is a group of Australian radio stations owned wholly or in part by Nova Entertainment.
+The Perth station is a joint venture between Nova Entertainment and ARN Media.

-Each station has its own local Breakfast show with daytime, drive and night shifts networked across all stations.
+Each FM station has its own local Breakfast show with workdays, drive, night and weekend shifts shared across the network.

 Stations

 Network shows

 Nova syndicates a number of programmes across its network.